-THE MESSAGE - “Here’s another way to put it: You’re here to be light, bringing out the God-colors in the world.”
+MESSAGE “Here’s another way to put it: You’re here to be light, bringing out the God-colors in the world.”

 Comment: “God-colors”?
-I didn’t even learn about God-colors when I was a member of Parmahansa Yogananda’s Self-Realization Fellowship Society before I was saved!
+I didn’t even know about God-colors when I was a member of Paramahansa Yogananda’s Self-Realization Fellowship Society before I was saved!

-THE MESSAGE - “Jesus said, You’re familiar with the old written law, ‘Love your friend,’ and its unwritten companion, ‘Hate your enemy.’”
+MESSAGE “Jesus said, You’re familiar with the old written law, ‘Love your friend,’ and its unwritten companion, ‘Hate your enemy.’”

 Comment: The Lord Jesus was not quoting the Mosaic Law; He was referring to the teaching of the Pharisees who had perverted the Law.
 The Law of God did not command, “Hate your enemy.”

-THE MESSAGE - “The Pharisees were left sputtering, ‘Hocus Pocus.
+MESSAGE “The Pharisees were left sputtering, ‘Hocus Pocus.
 It’s nothing but Hocus Pocus.’”